OpenVoiceOS/ovos-yaml-editor/README.md

 The **OpenVoiceOS Config Editor** is a web-based application for managing and editing the configuration files of OpenVoiceOS, supporting YAML and JSON formats.
 It provides an easy-to-use interface for modifying and saving configuration data, making it simple for users to adjust system settings.

+> ⚠️ **Private Repository:** This project is not yet publicly available.
+Please do not share this repository outside the early access group.

 It allows editing the configuration in two formats:
 - **YAML**: This is the default format when the editor is opened.
 - **JSON**: Users can switch to this format using the tabs in the editor.